OP Stack

 Interoperability explainer

 Interoperability is the ability for a blockchain to securely read the state of another blockchain.
-Native OP Stack interoperability provides the ability to read messages and transfer assets across the Superchain (without having to go through L1) via secure message passing.
+Native OP Stack interoperability provides the ability to read messages and transfer assets across chains in the Superchain (without having to go through L1) via low-latency, secure message passing.
 This results in the following benefits:

 • improved user experience for developers on the Superchain